bernhardAxonIvy/doc/source/neo-designer/serversetup.rst

 There is no need to configure a production setup like a system database or a search engine.

-In order to work with the NEO designer users must authenticate themsleves.
+In order to work with the NEO Designer users must authenticate themsleves.
 NEO users are managed in the **default** security system on the engine.
 The default security system must be configured to access an External Identity Provider.